JWBurgers/Bitcoin_Server/Notation.md

 ## Commands

 Commands are formatted in bold and monospace, and preceded by "$".
 The command "sudo shutdown" would, for example, look as follows: **`$ sudo shutdown`**.

+## Key terms

+Key terms are emphasized via boldface.
+For instance, the term "bitcoind" would look as follows: **bitcoind**.